gitlabhq/gitlab-runner/docs/executors/docker.md

 This allows you to access the service image during build time.

-The service image can run any application, but the most common use case is to run a database container, eg. `mysql`.
+The service image can run any application, but the most common use case is to run a database container, e.g., `mysql`.
 It's easier and faster to use an existing image and run it as an additional container than install `mysql` every time the project is built.